 The best places to live in Jacksonville

 One of the most challenging elements of relocating to a new city is finding a neighbourhood where a person and their family will feel at home.
 Finding the perfect area or suburb in Jacksonville will be heavily dependent on the newcomer's lifestyle, their budget and their priorities.
-Young professionals and those with a sizeable income tend to live close to downtown Jax, where they have access to the best amenities.
-New arrivals with families, or those retirees moving to Florida for a slower pace of life, may prefer to find a home in the suburbs.
+Young professionals and those with a sizeable income tend to live close to downtown Jacksonville, where they have access to the best amenities.
+New arrivals with families, or retirees moving to Florida for a slower pace of life, may prefer to find a home in the suburbs.

 Here is a breakdown of some of Jacksonville’s prominent neighbourhoods.

 Tree-lined San Marco, just south of the city centre, is a historic district of Jacksonville that dates back to the 1920s.
 Residents benefit from the short commute downtown as well as vibrant entertainment offerings.
 Eclectic boutiques and a distinctive arts scene are also major draws for the area.
 Accommodation here mainly comes in the form of apartments and condos, none of which come particularly cheap.
 A lot of single professionals and creative types call San Marco home.

 Historic Riverside and Avondale present a unique mix of culture, charm and modern design.
 Home to the fabulous dining options of the Five Points district, vibey bars and quirky thrift shops on every corner, the area has plenty for residents to see and do.
 The neighbourhood's population is predominantly younger people with the disposable income to take full advantage of the neighbourhood’s amenities and attractions.
 While luxury waterfront homes and upscale apartment buildings are the norm here, there is still a strong sense of community and urban charm about the place.